gromnitsky/read-aloud.el/README.md

 ## A Smoke Test

-After you have configured your system tts engine, do `M-x read-aloud-test`.
+After you have configured your system tts engine, do

+	M-x eval-expression RET (read-aloud-test) RET

 It should open 2 tmp windows: 1 log window & 1 w/ a sample text, then it should start reading automatically.
 After it finishes you may safely kill those 2 buffers.

 ## Bugs